Payal2000/HeartDisease-Analysis/README.md

 ## Conclusion

-From the exploratory data analysis, it was observed that factors such as maximum heart rate, ST
+From the exploratory data analysis, it was observed that factors such as maximum heart rate, ST depression during exercise, chest pain type, exercise-induced angina, and ST segment slope have a significant impact on heart disease risk.
+The SVM model outperformed other models, achieving an accuracy of 84%.

+However, it's important to note that the accuracy of the model could potentially be improved by increasing the size of the dataset.
+The dataset used in this project was relatively small, which might have affected the model's generalization.

+For future work, fine-tuning hyperparameters, exploring feature engineering techniques, and considering more complex models could lead to improved performance.

+Feel free to explore the Jupyter Notebook for detailed analysis and code implementation.